ryancdotorg/brainflayer/README.md

 * [Salsa20/8](http://cr.yp.to/salsa20.html)
 * [ChaCha20/8](http://cr.yp.to/chacha.html)

 I am not actually aware of any other candidates for a decent mix function.
-Salsa20/8 was nearly perfect, but its successor, ChaCha20/8, has better diffusion and is thus stronger, is potentially faster given advanced SIMD support (byte level shuffles, or a 32bit rotate), and is slightly cleaner to implement give that it requires no pre/post processing of data for SIMD implementations.
+Salsa20/8 was nearly perfect, but its successor, ChaCha20/8, has better diffusion and is thus stronger, is potentially faster given advanced SIMD support (byte level shuffles, or a 32bit rotate), and is slightly cleaner to implement given that it requires no pre/post processing of data for SIMD implementations.

 While everything is mostly generic, there are a few places that are hardcoded to assume a 64-byte block size so these would need to be modularized-ish if a mixing function with a different block size is added.